-The Ankle rotation pose in Yoga also known as the Goolf Chakra is a part of the Pawanmuktasana series 1 ( Antirheumatic group ) mentioned in “Asana Pranayama Mudra Bandha” by Swami Satyananda Saraswati that focuses on the feet.
+The Ankle rotation pose in Yoga also known as the Goolf Chakra is a part of the Pawanmuktasana series 1 ( Antirheumatic yoga poses) mentioned in “Asana Pranayama Mudra Bandha” by Swami Satyananda Saraswati that focuses on the feet.
 It is a very simple practice for beginners to open up the ankle joint and improve blood circulation in the legs.

 How to do the Ankle Rotation – Goolf Chakra in Yoga